Interview|Types of Venue

-The V&A venue stands proud as an iconic location for events and hardly needs an introduction.
+The V&A stands proud as an iconic location for events and hardly needs an introduction.
 The Grade I listed museum’s luxurious decor provides the perfect backdrop to luxury events and few other London venues can match the V&A’s history or its extraordinary collection.

 But what’s it like to work in such an atmospheric venue hosting some of the most beautiful events in the industry?
 We spoke to Nathalie Glaser, Head of Corporate Events, to get the insider’s scoop.